Git Completions & Tooling on the Command Line

 - Homebrew installs completions in

-- Homebrew’s completion directory is top in the
+/opt/homebrew/share/zsh/site-functions/ - Homebrew’s completion directory is top in the

-order, which is the order completions are loaded.
+$fpathorder, which is the order completions are loaded.
 If a completion exists twice, the one found first is used. - You can see the full completion mapping in

-- There’s a massive list of builtin command completions here
+~/.zcompdump - There’s a massive list of builtin command completions here

 - You can uninstall completions within a shell session by removing them from the

-- You can find a completion’s location using
+_compvariable, or by removing the completion file in$fpath - You can find a completion’s location using

-- By default, zsh will build completions for aliases.
+fd '_git$' $fpath - By default, zsh will build completions for aliases.
 Amazing.

 Zinit Package/Plugin Management

-, the syntax is very strange and unintuitive, and the documentation is hard to read and spread across a github readme and a nicer-looking-but-more-limited docs site, and some functions are just completely undocumented (like zicompdef
+zinit is a very weird piece of software.
+There’s no --help, the syntax is very strange and unintuitive, and the documentation is hard to read and spread across a github readme and a nicer-looking-but-more-limited docs site, and some functions are just completely undocumented (like zicompdef).
+If you feel like you aren’t "getting it" when using zinit, don’t feel bad.

 ChatGPT is super helpful in understanding how zinit works.
 It’s great for poorly documented CLI tools.